matter-labs/era-compiler-solidity/docs/01-installation.md

 To compile contracts for ZKsync, you need the ZKsync Solidity compiler toolchain.
 It consists of two components:

-1. The main component is [*zksolc* executable](https://github.com/matter-labs/era-compiler-solidity/releases).
+1. [*zksolc* executable](https://github.com/matter-labs/era-compiler-solidity/releases).
+This is the main component.
 2. Internally, *zksolc* uses some functionality provided by the Solidity compiler, [*solc*](https://docs.soliditylang.org/en/latest).
 Note that we are using a [fork](https://github.com/matter-labs/era-solidity) of the original *solc* compiler.

 The [fork of the Solidity compiler *solc*](https://github.com/matter-labs/era-solidity/releases) must be installed separately and made visible to *zksolc* in one of two ways:

-1. Add the full path to *solc* to the environment variable `PATH`.
+1. Add the full path to the location of *solc* to the environment variable `PATH`.
 2. Alternatively, provide the full path to *solc* through the `--solc` option, for example:

     ```shell
     zksolc --solc './solc' --bin 'Greeter.sol'
     ```

-Refer to the section [Installation](#Installation) for more detailed instructions.
+Refer to the section [Installation](#Installation) for detailed instructions.

 ## System Requirements